113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dt>USER_NAME (required)</dt>
    <dd>The name of the user being removed.</dd>
    <dt>ORG_NAME (required)</dt>
-   <dd>The name of the organization this user is removed from.</dd>
+   <dd>The name of the organization the user is removed from.</dd>
    <dt>SPACE_NAME (required)</dt>
-   <dd>The name of the space this user is removed from.</dd>
+   <dd>The name of the space the user is removed from.</dd>
    <dt>SPACE_ROLE (required)</dt>
-   <dd>The name of the space role this user is removed from.
+   <dd>The name of the space role the user is removed from.
 For example:
    <ul>
    <li>SpaceManager: This role can invite and manage users, and enable features for a given space.</li>
    <li>SpaceDeveloper: This role can create and manage apps and services, and see logs and reports.</li>